NCAR/HPCinstall/README.md

 * The `-l` and `-p` directives simply load the specified modules (without the need to write `module load`) and will inform HPCInstall that the environment has changed, like in the previous bullet.
+HPCInstall will run `module purge` before anything else, and therefore any desired module must be explicitly loaded.
+There is no directive for other module commands such as `reset` or `use` however they can be run in the `-x` directive when needed.
  Moreover, the `-p` can help creating the module for the software under installation, by setting the `$HPCI_MOD_PREREQ` environmental variable

+* The directives are exectuted in the order they appear, so if there are dependent modules (or `module use` or other order-sensitive items, they are honored)

 ## Environmental variables